West Mercia Women’s Aid

 How can we help?

-The Children’s Domestic Abuse team work with and support all Children and Young People who have or are currently experiencing domestic abuse within their home or who are experiencing hurtful and abusive behaviours within their own relationships.
+Our Children and Young People Services team (CYP) work with and support all Children and Young People who have or are currently experiencing domestic abuse within their home or who are experiencing hurtful and abusive behaviours within their own relationships.

 What is a Children and Young People’s Worker?